iturner72/book-notes/zero_to_one.md

     bound together by a sense of mission have changed the world for the better.

 ### 2 Party Like It's 1999
+* 16 Dot-com mania was intense but short--18 months of insanity from September 1998 to March 2000.
+It was a Silicon Valley gold rusg: there was money everywhere, and no shortage of exuberant, often sketchy people to chase it.
+* 18 We gave new customers $10 for joining, and we gave them $10 more every time they reffered a friend.
+This got us hundreds of thousands on new customers and an exponential growth rate.
+* 18 When we raised $100 million the next month, our lead investor took the *Journal's* back-of-the-envelope valuation as authoritative.
+(Other investors were in even more of a hurry.
+A South Korean firm wired us $5 million without first negotiating a deal or signing any documents.
+When I tried to return the money, they wouldn't tell me where to send it.)

+### 3 All Happy Companies Are Different
+*